jonyzambrano01/data-science-playbook/references/best-practices/environment-setup.md

 - Local installation:
     - Local installation of `Markdownlint-cli2` is not necessary as it is already included in the `VS Code extensions`.
-    1. Run `[bash] touch .mardownlint.yaml` to create a new config file.
+    1. Run `[bash] touch .mardownlint-cli2.jsonc` to create a new config file.
-    2. Run `[bash] code .mardownlint.yaml` to open the file and add the following text to configure the rules.
+    2. Run `[bash] code .mardownlint-cli2.jsonc` to open the file and add the following text to configure the rules.

         ```file
-            default: true
-            MD007:
-                indent: 4
-            MD033: false
-            MD013: false
+            {
+                "config":{
+                    "default": true,
+                    "MD007": {"indent": 4},
+                    "MD033": false,
+                    "MD013": false}
+            }
         ```

 - `VS Code`: